JetBrains/teamcity-documentation/topics/nodejs.md

 ## Prerequisites

 In terms of EAP, Node.js steps can only be run inside a Docker container. `node:lts` is used by default.
+If there is an `.npmrc` file inside your JS project, TeamCity will automatically use the node version specified in it.

 ## Autodetecting JS Steps